chanezon/azure-linux/coreos/deis/README.md

 [Get Deis](http://deis.io/get-deis/) docs has detailed instructions for how to deploy Deis on several clouds, but not for Azure yet.
 The process is quite similar as the regular deployment of a CoreOS cluster on Azure, with 3 differences: VM sizes, cloud-init config file, IP addresses.

 You may want to provision your cluster in one shot using the [Azure CoreOS cluster deployment tool](https://github.com/chanezon/azure-linux/blob/master/coreos/cluster/README.md).
-For Deis, the script has a `--deis` argument, instructing the script to automatically fetch deis recommended CoreOS user data configuration, injecting a discovery url from etcd.io.
-You can provide your own custom data file using the you will use the `--custom-data options`.
+For Deis, you need to specify a deis specific cloud-init, using the `--custom-data options`.
 In both cases, `--pip` is a required argument.
-The --deis option will also create load balanced endpoints on ports 80 and 2222 for each machine in the cluster, with a probe for path /health-check for both.
+The --deis option will  create load balanced endpoints on ports 80 and 2222 for each machine in the cluster, with a probe for path /health-check for both.
 This ensures that deis router and control planes get load balanced, and that machines for which these services fail get removed from the cluster load balanced endpoint.

 ```
 ./azure-coreos-cluster pat-coreos-cloud-service \